krishnapriya-21/Chef-Mistral-AI-React-WebApp/README.md

 ## ✨ Features

 - **Ingredient-based Recipes**: Get recipe suggestions based on the ingredients you have on hand.
-- **AI-Powered**: Utilizes the `mistralai/Mistral-7B-Instruct-v0.2` model through the Hugging Face Inference API.
+- **Secure AI-Powered Recipes**: Utilizes the `mistralai/Mistral-7B-Instruct-v0.2` model via a secure serverless function, ensuring API keys are never exposed on the client-side.
 - **Simple Interface**: Easily add ingredients and generate a recipe with a single click.
 - **Loading State**: A friendly message lets you know the chef is at work while the recipe is being created.
 - **Markdown Support**: Displays the generated recipe with formatting for easy reading.